jemmy512/book-notes/CS/TCP:IP Illustrated, Volume 1.md

 Duplicate ACKs can also appear when there is packet reordering in the network—if a receiver receives a packet for a sequence number beyond the one it is expecting next, the expected packet could be either missing or merely delayed.
 Because we generally do not know which one, TCP waits for a small number of duplicate ACKs (called the duplicate ACK threshold or dupthresh) to be received before concluding that a packet has been lost and initiating a fast retransmit.

+#### 14.5.1 Example

+The ACK at time 0.853 is not considered a duplicate ACK because it contains a window update.

 The second retransmission is somewhat different from the first.
 When the first retransmission takes place, the sending TCP notes the highest sequence number it had sent just before it performed the retransmission (43401 + 1400 = 44801).
 This is called the **recovery point**.

-TCP is considered to be recovering from loss after a retransmission until it receives an ACK that matches or exceeds the sequence number of the recovery point.
+TCP is considered to be **recovering from loss** after a retransmission until it receives an ACK that matches or exceeds the sequence number of the recovery point.

 When **partial ACKs** arrive, the sending TCP immediately sends the segment that appears to be missing (26601 in this case) and continues this way until the recovery point is matched or exceeded by an arriving ACK.
 If permitted by congestion control procedures, it may also send new data it has not yet sent.